Water buffalo: Populations

 By 2011, the global water buffalo population was about 172 million.
-The estimated global population of water buffalo is 208,098,759 head distributed in 77 countries in five continents.
+The estimated global population of water buffalo is 208 million, distributed in 77 countries in five continents.

+Brazil has the largest water buffalo herd in the Western Hemisphere, totaling between 1.6 and 3 million.
+The region with the highest water buffalo concentration in South America encompasses the Brazilian state of Amapá and the Amazon Delta, including Marajó Island.

 Husbandry

-The husbandry system of water buffaloes depends on the purpose for which they are bred and maintained.
+The husbandry system used with water buffaloes depends on the purpose for which they are bred and maintained.
 Most are kept by people who work on small farms in family units.
 Their water buffaloes live in close association with them, and are often their greatest capital asset.
 In India, the women and girls generally look after the milking buffaloes, while the men and boys are concerned with the working animals.
 Throughout Asia, they are commonly tended by children who are often seen leading or riding their charges to wallows.
 Water buffaloes are the ideal animals for work in the deep mud of paddy fields because of their large hooves and flexible foot joints.
 They are sometimes called "the living tractor of the East".
 They are an efficient and economical means of cultivation of small fields.
 In many rice-producing countries, they are used for threshing and for transporting the sheaves during the rice harvest.
 They provide power for oilseed mills, sugarcane presses, and devices for raising water.
-They are widely used as pack animals, and in India and Pakistan, for heavy haulage, also.
+They are widely used as pack animals and, in India and Pakistan, also for heavy haulage.
 In their invasions of Europe, the Ottoman Turks used water buffaloes for hauling heavy battering rams.
 Their dung is used as a fertilizer, and as a fuel when dried.